These tutorials have been VERY helpful. I"ve made curtains for years but have always missed the finishing touches and tips. Thank you.

 more on the colour match rather than brand or type of thread.

-Regarding needles we like to use a long needle and usually use a size 5 Long darner. (we get these wholesale but you should be able to find them on google)
+Regarding needles we like to use a long needle and usually use a size 5 or 7 Long darner. tool guide

 You trimmed some from the length when cutting the fabric panels but at what point do you trim to the correct finished length?